kishandongare/Smart-Grid/README.md

 # Upgrading the Electrical Grid (Component):-

 Upgrades to the electrical grid allow each critical component, such as substations and transformers, if a critical component such as a transformer was overloaded or overheating, a message would go out to a monitoring station.
 When this information is received, the power could be rerouted until the transformer is replaced.

+# 1. Advanced Meter Infrastructure
+Advanced Metering Infrastructure (AMI) facilitates monitoring and measurement of consumer information through Smart Meters installed at customer.
+AMI consists of new sensors, communication networks, and data management systems that are used to modernize the electrical grid and provide new capabilities to utilities and customers

+# 2. Distributed Power Generation

+Distributed power generation is the use of small-scale power generation technologies located close to the loads that are being served.
+Distributed power generation systems can include PV arrays, wind turbines, biodiesel generators, and other relatively small-scale power systems.

+# 3. Peak Load Management
+The peak management refers to controlling the demand and matching it to the available supply at the instant of peak.
+The peak management function shall take inputs from SCADA for power availability and volume of shortage.